 Bookmark = pdf

-About 99% of Systems2win customers simply use Systems2win's standard suggestions (above).
+99% of users simply use Systems2win's standard suggestions (above)

 YOUR own document storage and naming policies

 If your company's policies conflict with any of the standard Systems2win suggestions,

 then use your personalized company guidelines instead.